ufal/npfl129/exam/questions.md

 1. You have trained two models on the same dataset: (1) logistic regression and (2) a multilayer perceptron with one hidden layer of 100 neurons.
 The MLP achieves 95% training accuracy while logistic regression achieves 85%.
 However, both achieve 84% test accuracy.
 Interpret these results and explain what they suggest about the models and the data.
 [5]

 1. You are supposed to train an MLP for regression that has several numeric features as the input.
 How would you preprocess them?
 Specifically, would you use polynomial features?
 Explain your decision.
 [5]

+#### Questions@:, Lecture 5 Questions

+1. Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units, and a softmax output layer with $K$ units, write down the explicit formulas (i.e., formulas you would use to code it in `numpy`) of the gradient of the loss function with respect to all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$, and negative log likelihood loss.
+[20]

+1. Formulate the computation of MLP as a computation graph.
+What do the nodes and the edges of the graph represent?
+Explain how such a graph can be used to compute the gradients of the parameters in the back-propagation algorithm.
+[10]

+1. Explain the concept of dropout as a regularization technique for MLPs.
+How does it work during training versus at test time, and what is the intuition behind why it improves generalization?
+[10]

+1. Formulate the Universal approximation theorem and explain in words what it says about multi-layer perceptron.
+[10]

+1. How do we search for a minimum of a function $f(\boldsymbol x): \mathbb{R}^D \rightarrow \mathbb{R}$ subject to equality constraints $g_1(\boldsymbol x)=0, \ldots, g_m(\boldsymbol x)=0$?
+[10]

+1. Prove which categorical distribution with $N$ classes has maximum entropy.
+[10]

+1. Consider derivation of softmax using maximum entropy principle, assuming we have a dataset of $N$ examples $(x_i, t_i), x_i \in \mathbb{R}^D, t_i \in \{1, 2, \ldots, K\}$.
+Formulate the three conditions we impose on the searched $\pi: \mathbb{R}^D \rightarrow \mathbb{R}^K$, and write down the Lagrangian to be minimized.
+Explain in words what is the interpretation of the conditions.
+[20]

+1. Define precision (including true positives and others), recall, $F_1$ score, and $F_\beta$ score (we stated several formulations for $F_1$ and $F_\beta$ scores; any one of them will do).
+[10]

+1. Explain the difference between micro-averaged and macro-averaged $F_1$ scores.
+Under what circumstances do we use them?
+[10]

+1. Explain (using examples) why accuracy is not a suitable metric for unbalanced target classes, e.g., for a diagnostic test for a contagious disease.
+[5]